How to format a Table of Content in Word

 https://wordknowhow.wordpress.com/2013/03/26/how-to-create-a-table-of-contents-automatically-in-word/

-About wordknowhowhttp://wordknowhow.comThis blog site was started to help people with Microsoft Word.
+About wordknowhowhttp://wordknowhow.comGreetings everyone!
+I'm Anupam Baruah from India.
+I started this blog site to help people with Microsoft Word.
 I use Word a lot at work, and I understand that some features are difficult to use.
-There were no simplified instructions online to help me use these features.
-It is for this reason that this site exists; to make your life easier with Word.
-Feel free to post your comments, queries, suggestions, etc. I will do my best to help you!
+There were no simplified step-by-step instructions online to help me use these features.
+That's why I created this blog – to help you navigate Word with ease.
+Please feel free to ask any questions or share your Word woes.
+I will do my best to help you!

 If the post really helped you, please leave a comment